kaapana/kaapana/docs/source/glossary.rst

 .. glossary::
     :sorted:

+    container
+      A container is a self contained virtual environment that packages a software along with the code and all of the dependencies.
+In this way, it can run quickly and reliably on any environment.
+Commonly available containerization technologies are provided by `Docker <https://www.docker.com/resources/what-container/>`_, `Podman <https://docs.podman.io/en/latest/>`_.
+A container is stored as an image.
+Such an image is built using a file, e.g. a Dockerfile in case of Docker containers.

+    build
+      A build is a system in which a container images are built using a file, e.g. a Dockerfile in case of Docker containers.

     platform
       A platform describes a system that runs on a remote server and is accessible via the browser.
 The :term:`kaapana-platform` is an example of a platform.
 Using kaapana, you can basically build your own platform by putting the services and extensions together that you need.